orestespap/PNG-image-converter/README.md

 # PNG image converter
-A basic Python 3 script that converts images to .PNG format and saves them into a new directory.
+A basic Python 3 script that converts images to .PNG format and saves them into a new directory, by using the Pillow and os libraries.
 To use it, all one has to do is replace the default input and output directory paths with his or her own.
 If you have any questions or suggestions to make, feel free to shoot me an email at orestespap@gmail.com